Sanctions: The UK Perspective

 - external communication strategy.

-As of April 2021, OFSI has updated its enforcement guidance to state that breaches of financial sanctions ‘must’ be reported to it (a change from the previous ‘should’).36 Specific reporting obligations also apply to certain ‘relevant firms’.
+In April 2021, OFSI updated its enforcement guidance to state that breaches of financial sanctions ‘must’ be reported to it (a change from the previous ‘should’).
+Specific reporting obligations also apply to certain ‘relevant firms’.
 Given the potential benefits, self-reporting is an important consideration when faced with a potential sanctions violation.

-However, self-reporting is not without risk.
-A self-report, especially if incomplete, may lead authorities to conduct further investigations of the company’s activities, which could be expensive and lengthy, and expose new issues.
-There is also no guarantee of a lenient approach, especially if the violations were carried out knowingly, were egregious, or were avoidable with an effective compliance programme.
+Self-reporting is not without risk.
+A self-report, especially if incomplete, may lead authorities to conduct further investigations of the company’s activities, which could be expensive and lengthy and expose new issues.
+There is also no guarantee of a lenient approach, especially if the violations were carried out knowingly, were egregious or were avoidable with an effective compliance programme.
 It is best practice, therefore, to consider a self-report with the guidance of experienced legal counsel and after a preliminary investigation of the facts.

-- persons with permission to carry out regulated activities;40
+- persons with permission to carry out regulated activities;

 - businesses that transmit money by any means, operate a currency exchange office or cash cheques payable to customers;